If you are thinking of becoming a music producer or if you are a beginner, the first step is setting up a basic home recording studio.

 The model in the picture is the Ultimate support js ms 70

-I use the Ultimate support speakers stands because they are the best adjustable height monitor stands for an affordable price.
-You won’t find cheap monitor stands that have the features of the Ultimate support jsms speaker stand and are capable of supporting high weights.
-This is definitely the best price/ quality monitor stands when you are on a budget.
+I use the Ultimate support speakers stands.
+They are some of the best adjustable height monitor stands for an affordable price.
+You won’t find cheap monitor stands that have the features of the Ultimate support JSMS speaker stand and are capable of supporting high weights.
+So, this is definitely the best price/ quality monitor stands when you are on a budget.

 Please read complete review and price here

 With or without the stand it is recommended to have isolation pads.

 Monitor acoustic isolation pads prevent sonic resonance and coloration from the monitors on their resting surface providing a clearer and more articulate sound.

 Speakers produce vibrations and resonant energy.
 If they are not properly isolated, these vibrations will be transmitted onto your desk or monitor stand and degrade the stereo image of your sound.

 Acoustic Isolation Pads prevent this from happening.
 They improve the sound by isolating your speakers from their supporting surface.

 Isolation Pads are even more extremely useful for decoupling monitors because they reduce structural vibrations and prevent sonic artifacts.